 A typical company will consider you a smoker if you have used tobacco products within 12 months of your application, but some companies may review usage as far back as five years!

-Be sure to tell the underwriter you are using nicotine replacement therapy, as there is a chance some companies may classify you as a “quitter”, which could put you on the higher end of a health class rating.
+Be sure to tell the underwriter you are using nicotine replacement therapy products, as there is a chance some companies may classify you as a “quitter”, which could put you on the higher end of a health class rating.

 If you are an occasional tobacco user, you should be upfront about this on your application or when asked by the underwriter or nurse performing your exam.